Marriage

-A citizen of the Czech Republic may enter into marriage with a foreign national in the Czech Republic through a civil or religious marriage.
-Civil marriage is performed by a public official (mayor, deputy mayor, councillor), while a religious wedding ceremony is officiated by a representative of a church or a religious organisation.
+A citizen of the Czech Republic may enter into marriage with a foreign national in the Czech Republic through a civil or a religious marriage.
+A civil marriage is performed by a public official (the mayor, deputy mayor, a designated member of the municipal council, or a registrar, if permitted by law), while a religious wedding ceremony is officiated by a representative of a church or religious organisation.

-Marriage is contracted by the free and full consent of a man and a woman who intend to enter into marriage (fiancés), declaring that they are entering into marriage.
+Marriage is entered into by the free and full consent of a man and a woman who intend to marry (the fiancés), expressed through a declaration that they are entering into marriage.
 The declaration of consent is made publicly and solemnly in the presence of two witnesses.

 In Prague, the agenda of civil registry offices is performed by city district offices’ civil administrative departments – divisions of registers.